intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 -Qxcm_revid                   Specifies revision id inside given target (use with march=)
                               Valid only for some platforms.

+-Qxcm_register_file_size=<N>  Specifies number of registers to use for register allocation.
+                              The values allowed with this option are 128 and 256 for XeHP and further platforms.
+For pre-XeHP platforms 128 is the only allowed value.

+-Qxcm_doubleGRF               Alias for ``-Qxcm_register_file_size=256``.

 -vc-use-plain-2d-images       Treat "image2d_t" annotated surfaces as non-media 2D images.

 -###                          This option causes the cmc driver to print the commands